julianiff/lit-coil/README.md

     default: 0
 })

-litCoilState(counter) -> have method that can then is connected to the statemachine and can update the "atom"
+const [variable, variableSetter] = litCoilState(counter) -> have method that is connected to the statemachine and can update the "atom".